LineChan/push_swap/README.md

 #   Subject   :pushpin:

 Push_swap is a sorting game that requires *two programs* :
-- **push_swap** : You only have two stacks to sort.
+- **push_swap** : You only have two stacks to help you to sort.
 At first, a stack (called Stack A) contains a certain amount of unduplicated integers and a second one (Stack B) is empty.
-The goal is to have all the number sorted in increasing order in Stack A. The output of the program is a list of instructions.
+The goal is to have all the numbers sorted in increasing order in Stack A. The output of the program is a list of instructions.
 - **checker** : read the instructions and execute them.
 It checks if  Stack A is correctly sorted and Stack B empy.
-It sends "OK" to stdin if it is the case, otherwise it sends "KO"
+It sends "OK" to stdin if it is the case, otherwise it sends "KO".

 Instructions are pre-defined by the subject and are the only reference to measure the performance of both programs during the peer-evaluation.
 Of course the less, the better.
 There are 4 types of instructions :